Dokha: Chronic effects

-As dokha consists of tobacco and other plant material, health officials suspect the effects from prolonged use are similar or identical to that of other tobacco products, but as of 2020 there have been no clinical studies to identify the long-term risks specific to it.
+As dokha consists of tobacco and other plant material, health officials suspect the effects from prolonged use are similar or identical to that of cigarettes and other tobacco products, but as of 2020 there have been no clinical studies to identify the long-term risks specific to it.
 Anecdotal evidence from chronic users suggests that long-term use may cause them to feel out of breath after strenuous activity, and they report difficulty quitting.

 One study speculated that oral lesions are a possible chronic side effect of irritation from the midwakh pipe.

-Some of the health risks of chronic tobacco smoking in general, that have been identified, are:
+Some of the health risks of tobacco smoking in general, that have been identified, are: